First international meeting

 Topics included neuropathic pain, collagen-induced arthritis, experimental diabetes, evident toxicity in regulatory tests and environmental toxicity testing in fish.
 In addition, there was a presentation on how local AWERBs can assist in developing strategies to apply refinement in 'challenging' models.
 The meeting closed with a discussion session directed towards strategies to improve dissemination of information on refinement.

-Coming up: Third international meeting
+Third international meeting

 We hope to organise additional meetings in the future and welcome suggestions for topics via email at email@example.com.